Raid on Bardia: Analysis

-Despite the limited results and seventy casualties, the raid on Bardia had considerable strategic effect.
+Despite the limited results and seventy captured and one killed, the raid on Bardia had considerable strategic effect.
 The Germans diverted the greater part of an armoured brigade from Sollum, where it was beginning to exert heavy pressure on the Western Desert Force and kept it for some time guarding rear areas.
 Layforce was less fortunate, being used as normal infantry, a role for which it was neither equipped nor trained.
 As one of the few reserve forces available, it was sent to take part in the Battle of Crete; fighting as the rearguard they lost 600 men before being evacuated.
 C Battalion was not sent to Crete but instead to Lebanon, where they lost over 120 men fighting in the battle of the Litani River.
 The steady drain of manpower without the replacement system of normal British Army battalions meant that Layforce was left in an ineffective state and was disbanded in July 1941.